Electric Boogaloo: The Wild, Untold Story of Cannon Films (2014) – A Review

 The roster of people that we hear from about their Cannon experiences is really impressive!
 Along with writers, editors, directors, producers, filmmakers, business folk who were associated with Cannon there’s a huge list of more recognizable names who also spent time under the roof of Cannon and alongside Golan and Globus.

 Sybil Danning, John G. Avildsen, Robert Forster, Richard Chamberlain, Dolph Lundgren, Catherine Mary Stewart, Alex Winter, Tobe Hooper, Cassandra Petersen, Marina Sirtis, Franco Nero, Molly Ringwald, Elliot Gould, Bo Derek, Michael Dudikoff, Olivia d’abi.
-It’s a real extensive list!
+It’s a really extensive list!
+It’s pretty fantastic they go so many perspective to paint the Cannon picture.

 Golan and Globus weren’t expert filmmakers by any stretch.
 As one person describes them as having no taste and not really understanding or accepting the quality of the films they were making.